kapouer/matchdom/README.md

 switch:key1:val1:key2:val2:...

-returns matching value by key, or null if last key is empty, or val an empty key match a null value.
+Returns matching value by key, or null if last key is empty, or val.

+An empty key match a null value.

 ### boolean operators